jekk0/jwt-auth/README.md

 ### Token Expiration & Refresh Request

-- When the access token expires, the client sends a request to the token refresh endpoint (/refresh).
+- When the access token expires, the client sends a request to the token refresh endpoint.
 - The request includes the refresh token.
 - The server verifies the refresh token (e.g., checks its validity and ensures it is not revoked).
 - If valid, the server issues a new access token and refresh token.